madhvesh/systemdesign-notes/cassandra_notes.md

 - Read repair to Base table will also result in repair to Mat View.
 If a read repair is performed to Mat View its not done for base table

 ### DATA AGGREGATION FUNCTIONS
- SUM - Total value from the column within the selected row AVG - Mean value of column within selected row
+ 1. SUM - Total value from the column within the selected row
+ 2. AVG - Mean value of column within selected row
- COUNT - Count of all rows
+ 3. COUNT - Count of all rows
- MIN - Min value of column within slected rows
+ 4. MIN - Min value of column within slected rows
- MAX - Max value of column within selected rows
+ 5. MAX - Max value of column within selected rows

+### Cassandra Anti-Patterns:
+ #### Query Specific:
+     1. Queries that do a entire tablescan
+     2. Layering IN clauses to get a particular result
+     3. Doing a read before write excessively, as these are expensive.
+Use lightweight transactions as last resort (atleast 4 times slow than normal
+        write)
+     4: Allow FILTERING to retreive data

+ #### Table Specific
+     1. Excessive creation of secondary index
+     2. Use of non-frozen collection is a huge performance hit.
+If non-frozen is defined in UDTs make it frozen
+     3. Use of string to represent dates and timestamps instead of time, timestamp or data

+ #### Keyspace Level
+     1. Not using TTLs or deletes can cause tombstones to build up
+     2. If your read queries are timing out then consider modifying table structure